 Valle de la Muerte

 Last but not least, round out your day with a breathtaking sunset over the Andes.
 Living in Florida, I’ve been spoiled by sunsets my entire life, but this was something totally different.
 You have to experience a desert sunset!
-Now, head on back to your accommodations and rest up, because day 2 will be another busy day!
+Now, head on back to your accommodations and rest up, because day 2 in your San Pedro de Atacama itinerary will be another busy day!

 Reserva Nacional Los Flamencos (The Flamingos National Reserve)